-UNESCO world heritage wine regions to visit - Decanter
+UNESCO world heritage wine regions to visit: Updated - Decanter

 Decanter contributor and Tyson Stelzer recently shared his tips on where to go in Champagne.

-At the November Decanter Fine Wine Encounter in London, Laura Seal also asked several Champagne producers and representatives for their favourite local restaurants.
+At the November Decanter Fine Wine Encounter in London, we asked several Champagne producers and representatives for their favourite local restaurants.
 Words: Chris Mercer.

 Tokaj, Hungary